UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 8. Select your virtual network from the list.

-9. In the blade for your virtual network, you can view and monitor the virtual network, change its settings and perform diagnostics and troubleshooting.
+9. In the blade for your virtual network you can; view and monitor the virtual network, change its settings and perform diagnostics and troubleshooting.

     ![Virtual networks blade](images/azs-public-browser-virtual-network-blade.png)